Abiogenesis and its denial

 Biochemists have devised models to solve the matter such as RNA-world, protein-world and lipid world.
 Yet, the case remains unsolved.

-So, first, they praise physicists for proving fine-tuning: there must be a design in the universe because the universe is set up to produce life.
-Then they fight abiogenesis tooth and nail, and mock its proponents and researchers.
-The universe is fine-tuned for life - but if it were discovered that it was actually able to produce life, that would disprove design/God.
-The processes must not extend that far.
+So, first, those who oppose abiogenesis praise physicists for proving fine-tuning: there must be a design in the universe because the universe is set up to produce life.
+Then ,they fight abiogenesis tooth and nail, and mock its proponents and researchers.
+The universe is fine-tuned for life - but if it were discovered that it was actually able to produce life, that would disprove design/God!
+The processes should not extend that far.
 God fine-tuned the universe so that the conditions for life, such as the biomolecules that are found in space and of course, the solar system itself, are created naturally.
 But not life itself, which requires supernatural intervention and artificial design work.

 Any argument for God that involves the origin of life, has to assume that God set up the physics of the universe.
 If God exists, he must have caused the Big Bang.
 If God is to interfere in the universe, He/It must first set it up.
 In Intelligent Design theology, it is believed God must have set up the physical laws of the universe and designed them for life.
 But, he could not have designed them so well that life could emerge spontaneously as a result of their normal operation.